zhonghan721/tp/docs/UserGuide.md

 <box background-color="#f2dede" border-color="#ebccd1" type="warning" icon=":exclamation:">

 **Warning:** Be careful!
 This action is irreversible.
-Once deleted, the delivery cannot be recovered.
+Once deleted, the Delivery cannot be recovered.

 </box>